Stryyder/The-Coding-Journey/README.md

 ### Current Focus
-- Intermediate algorithms with JavaScript - as day job consumes most of my time
+- Intermediate algorithms with JavaScript - as day job consumes most of my time I fully understand solutions when I see them, but coming up with the structure on my own has been challenging.
 - Preparing for a forced break from coding during the entire month of June